Risk Assessment and Prevention Measures

 An incontinence skin barrier product should be used to protect the skin after cleansing.
 Products such as creams, ointments, pastes, or those that form a film on the skin are all useful.
 Protective products with dimethicone, petroleum, or zinc oxide are recommended for patients with fecal incontinence or both urinary and fecal incontinence to protect against IAD.
 Several manufacturers offer products that both clean and protect, saving time for the caregiver and increasing the likelihood that perineal care will be performed.

-Many hospitals have moved away from using briefs except when a patient is ambulating or going off the ward.
+Many hospitals have moved away from using briefs except when a patient is ambulating or going off the unit.
 Instead, they use underpads that are especially designed to keep the skin dry and breathable and do not allow heat or moisture to be trapped against the skin.

 |Urge incontinence||Involuntary loss of urine with an abrupt strong need to void; occurs with the involuntary contractions of the detrusor muscle or uncontrolled urethral relaxation||Associated neurological disorders include stroke, paraplegia, multiple sclerosis, Parkinsonism, or dementia.|